 Associate Professor, Faculty of Social Sciences

 Markus joined the School of Economics in September 2011 as a Lecturer (Assistant Professor) in Economics and was promoted to Associate Professor in 2017.
 Prior to coming to Nottingham he held an ESRC post-doctoral research fellowship at the Centre for the Study of African Economies in the Department of Economics at Oxford, where he also completed his Masters and PhD.
 His first degree was in Modern Chinese Studies and he has spent over three years studying and conducting research in China.

 Personal website: https://sites.google.com/site/medevecon

 Markus' complete cv can be downloaded here in pdf format.
 Markus' Facewall page.

 Markus has the following administrative roles within the School of Economics:

-Markus' research focuses on (broadly) productivity analysis at the macro level, including the development and application of novel empirical methods.
-He is currently engaged in a three-year research project entitled 'Knowledge Accumulation and Diffusion: Analysing Heterogeneity in an Interconnected World,' for which he secured funding from the ESRC (UK Economic and Social Research Council) under the Future Research Leaders scheme.
+Markus' research is primarily focused on three areas: first, productivity analysis at the macro level, where he recently completed a project entitled 'Knowledge Accumulation and Diffusion: Analysing Heterogeneity in an Interconnected World,' funded by the ESRC (UK Economic and Social Research Council).
+The most recent work here is on 'absorptive capacity' with collaborators from Ghent University.
 A second area of substantial research relates to economic development in China and Japan during the early modern period (18th and 19th centuries), especially the dynamics of market integration.
 Completed papers on Chinese disintegration are available here and here.
 A third area relates to the analysis of financial crises since the 19th century and in the past fourty years (completed paper on sovereign default here).

 Markus is a Research Affiliate at the Centre for Economic Policy Research (CEPR) in the Macro and Growth group.
 At Nottingham he is an internal research fellow in the Centre for Finance, Credit and Macroeconomics (CFCM), the Centre for Research in Economic Development and Trade (CREDIT), the Granger Centre for Time Series Econometrics and the Centre for Research on Globalisation and Economic Policy (GEP).
-He is also is a research associate at the Centre for the Study of African Economies, University of Oxford and a Research Affiliate at the Centre for Economic Policy Research (CEPR) in the Macro and Growth group.
+He has acted as a peer reviewer for grant applications to the ESRC and the Carnegie Trust for Scottish Universities, and has sat on commissioning panels for DfID-ESRC (Growth Research Programme: Call 2) and the ESRC (Global Challenges Research Fund: Strategic Networks Call) funding calls.

 Nottingham, NG7 2RD